 The Company's Manager is Aberdeen Standard Fund Managers Limited ("ASFML", the "AIFM" or the "Manager") which has delegated the investment management of the Company to Aberdeen Asset Managers Limited ("AAML" or the "Investment Manager").
-Both companies are wholly owned subsidiaries of Standard Life Aberdeen plc, which was formed by the merger of Aberdeen Asset Management PLC and Standard Life plc on 14 August 2017.
-Aberdeen Standard Investments is a brand of the investment business of the merged entity.
+Both companies are wholly owned subsidiaries of Standard Life Aberdeen plc.